sshukla101/starter-hugo-research-group/content/authors/admin/_index.md

 - Researchers
 ---

-Saurabh Shukla is a postdoc at University of Washington and is an expert in high-resolution imaging of intracellular proteins
+I am a postdoc in University of Washington, Seattle.
+I employ a suite of high-resolution imaging techniques to enable nanoscale biological disovery.